-Figure 1 shows the initial functional eSSIF-Lab architecture, and its scope, context and functional components each of which is a (functional) Agent for the same Party (meaning that they are all part of the same Organization as defined above, and they are all (digital) ‘Colleagues’ of one another).
+Figure 1 shows the initial functional eSSIF-Lab architecture, and its scope, context and functional components each of which is a (functional) agent for the same party (meaning that they are all part of the same organization as defined above, and they are all (digital) ‘Colleagues’ of one another).

-Since the participants of a business transaction are different Parties, the negotiation, commitment and execution of that transaction will be done by Agents of these different Parties.
-Assuming that a single transaction has two such Parties, we will use the term ‘Peer Party (of a specific Party, in the context of a single transaction)’ to refer to the participating Party in that transaction that is not the specific Party itself.
+Since the participants of a business transaction are different parties, the negotiation, commitment and execution of that transaction will be done by agents of these different parties.
+Assuming that a single transaction has two such parties, we will use the term ‘Peer Party (of a specific Party, in the context of a single transaction)’ to refer to the participating party in that transaction that is not the specific party itself.

 Figure 1. eSSIF-Lab Single Party Functional Architecture Overview.

 We use the following coloring conventions in this figure: red is business related, which means that we do not consider this to be part of the SSI Infrastructure.
-Brown is used for policies, which are defined by (or on behalf) of the Owner of the component that uses them to configure themselves, and/or act according to the Owner’s preferences and policies.
+Brown is used for policies, which are defined by (or on behalf) of the principal of the component that uses them to configure themselves, and/or act according to the %principal’s preferences and policies.
 Green is used for generic SSI infrastructure related functions, and blue represents functions that may be implemented as ‘plug-ins’ for specific SSI-related technologies.